-In a January 2013 interview with the New York Post, director Steven Soderbergh said that this movie was originally planned for a theatrical release but was ultimately produced by and aired on HBO instead because the story was seen as "too gay" by all of the major Hollywood studios: "Nobody would make it, We went to everybody in town.
+In a January 2013 interview with the New York Post, director Steven Soderbergh said that the film was originally intended for theatrical release, but was ultimately produced by and aired on HBO instead because the story was seen as "too gay" by all of the major Hollywood studios: "Nobody would make it, we went to everybody in town.
 They all said it was too gay.
 And this is after Brokeback Mountain (2005), by the way, which is not as funny as this movie.
 I was stunned.
 It made no sense to any of us."
 Despite this, the film was selected to compete for the Palme d'Or at the 2013 Cannes Film Festival, where it received its worldwide premiere.
 It was also theatrically released in Europe and the rest of the world.

 In May 2013, the New York Times reported that Scott Thorson received a little less than $100,000 for his participation with this movie, and that he spent all of that money "in about two months, mostly on cars and jewelry."

-Liberace's Beverly Hills penthouse was shot on location in the actual apartment space.
-The art department was able to recreate the apartment's original black and metallic look based on photos provided by the owner (who was a huge Liberace fan).
+Liberace's Beverly Hills penthouse was shot on location in the real apartment space.
+The art department was able to recreate the apartment's original black and metallic look based on photos provided by the owner, who was a huge Liberace fan.

 Special effects were used to digitally graft the actor's head onto the body of Philip Fortenberry, a Juilliard-trained Liberace virtuoso who was the in-house entertainer at the (now closed) Liberace Museum in Las Vegas for years.